MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/tdr-registry-keys.md

 Developers can use the following TDR-related registry keys for testing or debugging purposes *only during the driver development process*.

 > [!IMPORTANT]
-> These registry keys should not be manipulated by end users, or by applications outside of targeted testing or debugging during driver development.
+> We recommend that end users not manipulate these registry keys.
+They should also not be manipulated by applications outside of targeted testing or debugging during driver development.

 ### TdrLevel